-Efforts to confront the root and manifestation of anti-semitism in the left are being hampered by a climate of hysteria and repression fostered by Westminster, the media, and the right-wing Jewish lobby.
+Efforts to confront the root and manifestation of anti-semitism in the left are being hampered by a climate of hysteria and repression fostered by Westminster, the media, and the Israel lobby.

 Such is the highly charged nature of debate over this issue that I’m compelled to start this piece with three declarations.
 First, I am a Jew.
 Second, I am a member of the Labour Party, Momentum and a supporter of Jeremy Corbyn.
 Third, I believe that anti-semitism is a real and present problem within the left and the Labour Party, which must be uprooted, confronted and stamped out at every turn.